 MTSA recognizes the expanded role CRNAs fill as contributing members of the health care team.
-It is no longer enough that nurse anesthetists be skilled in anesthesia administration, as important as that is; but they must also be able to assess their patients' health status and develop a comprehensive anesthetic management that encompasses the pre- and post-anesthetic periods, as well as the operative period.
-MTSA aims to provide the academic climate and facilities necessary for students to attain the body of knowledge and technical skills consistent with high standards of practice.
-In recognition of the important role of CRNAs in the nation, and specifically in the Southeastern region of the United States, MTSA is historically constituted and strategically located, to have a vital part in meeting continuing needs for well prepared anesthetists, both regionally and nationally.
+It is no longer enough that nurse anesthetists be skilled in anesthesia administration.
+They must also be able to assess their patients' medical status and plan a comprehensive anesthetic management program that encompasses the pre- and post-anesthetic periods, as well as the operative period.
+MTSA aims to provide the academic climate and facilities necessary for the student to attain the body of knowledge and technical skills consistent with high standards of practice.
+In recognition of the important role played by CRNAs in the nation, and specifically in the Southeastern region of the United States, MTSA is historically constituted and strategically located, so as to play a vital part in meeting continuing needs for well-prepared anesthetists, both regionally and nationally.

-MTSA believes that true education involves the growth of the spiritual, intellectual, and physical aspects of students.
-In keeping with this belief, faculty seek to provide a balanced program between the academic and clinical phases, so that knowledge and skills may be developed concurrently.
+MTSA believes that true education involves the growth of the spiritual, intellectual, and physical aspects of the student.
+In keeping with this belief, faculty members seek to provide a balanced program between the academic and clinical phases, so that knowledge and skills may be developed concurrently.
 The curriculum is integrated with academic and clinical experience occurring simultaneously.
-The acquisition of both intellectual and technical skills start with the basic and simple, then progress in logical steps to the complex and advanced; each step builds on the previous one.
+The acquisition of both intellectual and technical skills should start with the basic, then progress in logical steps to the more complex and advanced; each step building on the previous one.
 Throughout the entire educational process, Christian values should be emphasized in the daily lives of both faculty and students, for both their benefit and that of their patients.